adamk5550/docs/Languages/JavaScript/ES5 to ES6.md

 ### Template Strings

-Concatenating (joning together) strings in ES5 can be a chore, usually involving lots of `+` operators.
+Concatenating (joining together) strings in ES5 can be a chore, usually involving lots of `+` operators.
 Occasionally you'll come across some code where someone has got sick of this and instead assembled an array and used `Array.join()` on it, or worse, used `Array.concat()`.
 It can get messy.

-Thankfully ES6 has came to our rescue and provided a much simpler (and shorter) way of constructing strings.
-Template strings use interpolation to achieve the same goal in a much more elegant way:
+Thankfully ES6 has came to our rescue and provided a much simpler (and shorter) way of constructing strings; template strings use interpolation to achieve the same goal in a much more elegant way, and are surrounded by backticks `` ` `` instead of apostrophes.

 ```javascript
 const name = 'Fluffy';